nuuuwan/news_lk3_data/README.md

 *2024-04-18 05:56:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/SL-on-alert-on-possible-genocide-allegations-by-Canada/155-280881) · `en`

-Colombo, April 18 (Daily Mirror) - Sri Lanka remains on high alert as Canadian leaders may make genocide allegations next month when the country marks the war victory, according to a diplomatic source.

-Last year, Canadian Prime Minister Justin Trudeau's genocide accusations sparked a diplomatic dispute between the two nations.
-Sri Lanka responded with protests by summoning the Canadian envoy.

-A well-placed diplomatic source informed Daily Mirror yesterday that the Sri Lankan government is keen to ascertain whether such allegations will be repeated this time, despite previous protests by Sri Lanka.

-“Canadian leaders have a history of making such allegations, even though the Canadian federal government has concluded that the events in Sri Lanka during the war do not amount to genocide,” the official said.

-◼️
+Colombo, April 18 (Daily Mirror) - Sri Lanka is still at a loss to thwart the efforts by a city council in Canada to construct what it called a Tamil genocide monument, and to counter the allegations by the Canadian politicians, an informed source said .

+Brampton city council in Canada has approved the final design for the Tamil Genocide Memorial, a monument the city promised three years ago, according to foreign media.

+The media said it is a 4.8-metre tall stainless steel monument built in Chinguacousy Park in the Bramalea area to commemorate the lives lost in the Sri Lankan civil war — what many people in the Tamil community call a genocide.
+Canada's Parliament unanimously voted to recognize May 18 as Tamil Genocide Remembrance Day in 2022.

+...

 [Data](articles/e9455531.json)